 Data is collected through a biennial survey, in odd-numbered years.
 This has historically been done via a telephone survey of approximately 3,500 randomly selected Missourians.
-However, new for 2021, the survey offered both a phone and text option.
-A total of 7,451 responses were received, with a minimum of 686 responses per District.
+However, new for 2023, the survey was conducted using various methods: text, social media (Facebook and Instagram), and postcard.
+A total of 5,047 responses were received, with a minimum of 504 responses per District.
+The 2023 survey was also offered in Spanish for the first time, and 64 respondents completed the survey in Spanish.